 Fundamental Wilderness Skills

 How long can you go without food or water?
 How do you find it?
-Is it safe to drink or eat?
-The purpose of the second day’s lesson is to familiarize students with methods of obtaining food and water in a wilderness environment.
-This course will familiarize you with harvesting food — from edible plants to small game.
-Students will build a deadfall for small game and make fishing tackle using only the material found in nature.
-The class will be familiarized with identifying and sampling common edible plants that are abundant everywhere — even in your backyard!
+Is it safe to eat or drink?
+The purpose of this lesson is to familiarize students with methods of obtaining food and water in a wilderness environment.
+This course will familiarize you with harvesting food — from insects and small game to edible plants.
+No, you will not be eating insects, unless you want to, of course.
+Students will build a deadfall for small game using only the material found in nature.
+The class will be familiarized with identifying and sampling common edible plants that are abundant everywhere — even in your own backyard!

 Finally, students will learn various ways to find and purify water: from natural sunshine to your own, self-made water filter.
 Breakfast is included.
 B.Y.O.T.
 (Bring your own tent).